bkesterbyld/maroon-potato/src/pages/index.md

         image: images/separate.png
       - title: Predictable
         content: >
-          Say goodbye to unpredictable costs for cloud infrastructure, database admin, DevOps, monitoring, and unplanned downtime.
+          Say goodbye to unpredictable costs and timelines

-          *   Always know the current and future COGS for products with a single price
+          *   Know the current and future COGS for product with a single service fee

           *   Eliminate dependencies and get full control over the product